Wichita highway project bids approved in December:

 A new WICHway website offers the same great camera views, traffic speeds and information from message boards PLUS it is smart phone-ready!
 See our short video on how to bookmark it on You Tube.
 See the website at www.WICHway.org.

 The four-year construction of the East Kellogg Freeway from Cypress to Wiedemann including the interchange for Webb Road and the KTA, will begin in the spring.
 Bids from contractors will be opened in January.

 KanDrive, www.kandrive.org, is a valuable web portal that provides info on weather, highway conditions and construction plus camera views from around the state.

 Check out the postings on Facebook from Wichita KDOT.

 You can view all scheduled transportation work in Kansas and create a custom project list with maps at the T-WORKS website.

-MAP-21 (Moving Ahead for Progress in the 21st Century) is the new two-year (through Federal FY 2014) $105 billion federal transportation program.
+MAP-21 (Moving Ahead for Progress in the 21st Century) is the two-year (through Federal FY 2014) $105 billion federal transportation program.
 Read the summary.